dima-iholkin/SwitchApps/README.md

 * Change the thumbnail preview delay to 0 with [this solution](https://www.tenforums.com/tutorials/21005-change-delay-time-show-taskbar-thumbnails-windows-10-a.html).

-* Stop an Office ad pop up, when `Alt+Shift+Tab` is pressed, with [this solution](https://www.howtogeek.com/445318/how-to-remap-the-office-key-on-your-keyboard/):
+* Stop an MS Office ad pop up, when `Alt+Shift+Tab` is pressed, with [this solution](https://www.howtogeek.com/445318/how-to-remap-the-office-key-on-your-keyboard/):
 disable the `Office key` from opening the Office stuff, by adding to the registry

 ```powershell